Joey291/dgsm-unraid/README.md

 --After first start of the Container Config files are Created.
 You Must configure them as you need it otherwise it will not function.--

-## You need an API Key for your settings.json Config.
+## You need an API Key for your .env Config.
 ```
 Obtaining an API Key: